SimonBnt/VaeVictis_game/Readme.md

 Don’t forget to wishlist and follow the project .
 It really helps spread the word and gives me valuable feedback to keep improving the game, and to craft an experience that’s always more fun, challenging, and rewarding.

-A demo will also be available soon on Steam.
+A demo will also be available soon on Steam, Itch.io and Epic Store.
 Feel free to download it, give it a try, die a few times, and share your thoughts on the game!

 <h2 style="border-bottom: solid 1px">📖 A little bit of scenario 📖</h2>